jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (md) prescribing, for the purpose of section 98D(2)﻿(a), the maximum amount that may be charged by an operator:
   (me) prescribing criteria for the purpose of considering whether an operator has complied with section 98D(3):
   (mf) providing for any matter necessary to establish, maintain, and operate the register of land transport records established by section 200E:
+  (mg) specifying any stationary vehicle offence for which a parking warden appointed by an airport operator is not permitted to issue an infringement notice:
   (n) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.
 (2) The maximum number of demerit points that may be set by regulations made under subsection (1) in respect of any offence— (aaa) is 75 demerit points in the case of an offence against section 57B(2) or (3) or 57C(2), (3), or (4):